 We all want our bedrooms to feel welcoming, to us if not for anybody else.
 Thus, start your search for the right grey the right way.

-Consider the amount of natural lighting in your bedroom.
+So, while imagining different ideas for a grey bedroom, consider the amount of natural lighting in your sleeping space.
 Strong, warm greys (that show off a tint of yellow) will be ideal in an east- or north-facing room that requires a bit of warming up to feel friendly.

 Likewise, bedrooms that get lots of sun (like south- and west-facing ones) can be cooled down with subtle cooler greys sporting a touch of blue.

 Pick up some samples at a paint store and paint a few blotches onto your bedroom wall.
 Leave it for a few days to see how the colours change during the day.
-Then decide which one to proceed with.
+Then decide which one is best to use for your grey bedroom.

 The easiest way to introduce this no-nonsense tone into your room is through the walls.
 Just remember: the larger your room, the darker the grey needs to be.
 Splashing a soft cloud grey onto the walls of humongous room will just result in a space that seems clinical.